 In addition to patent protections, we rely upon trade secrets and know-how and continuing technological innovation to develop and maintain our competitive position.
 However, trade secrets and know-how can be difficult to protect.
-We seek to protect our proprietary information, in part, by using confidentiality agreements with our collaborators, employees and consultants and invention assignment agreements with our collaborators and consultants.
+We seek to protect our proprietary information, in part, by using confidentiality agreements with our collaborators, employees and consultants and invention assignment agreements with our employees.
+We also have confidentiality agreements and invention assignment agreements with our collaborators and consultants.
 These agreements are designed to protect our proprietary information and, in the case of the invention assignment agreements, to grant us ownership of technologies that are developed through a relationship with a third party.
 We cannot guarantee, however, that we have executed such agreements with all applicable counterparties.
 Furthermore, these agreements may be breached, and we may not have adequate remedies for any breach.
 In addition, our trade secrets may otherwise become known or be independently discovered by competitors and other third parties.
 To the extent that our collaborators, employees and consultants use intellectual property owned by others in their work for us, disputes may arise as to the rights in related or resulting know-how and inventions.
 For more information, please see "Item 1A.
 Risk Factors-Risks Related to Intellectual Property."